WeirauchLab/COSMO/README.md

         # if you don't already have a 'pip' for Python 2.7.x
         wget https://bootstrap.pypa.io/pip/2.7/get-pip.py
         python get-pip.py
-        pip install -r requirements.txt

    If you have some other Python 2.7 environment (such as Conda or Environment Modules), you probably know what to do on your own.
 If you have trouble with this step, try the Docker method described [below](#development-and-testing).

-1. Next, build the MOODS C library and install the Python module into the
+1. Next, build the MOODS C library and install the Python module dependencies into the virtualenv:
-   virtualenv:

         # in the 'cosmo' subdirectory from 'git clone' above
-        make moods
+        make deps

 1. Finally, to make sure everything works, you run the `make test` target in the included [`Makefile`](Makefile) (assumes a Unix environment):